Mandy-cyber/Down-The-Rabbit-Hole/README.md

 ## 👩‍💻 Features, Skills and Techniques
 ### Animation and Graphic Design
  - All designs were created using [Procreate software](https://procreate.art/).
  Procreate is an IOS and iPadOS application for digital illustration and graphic editing.
+The aesthetic of our project was inspired by Disney's Alice in Wonderland.
+However, to respect their intellectual property, we created our own designs and animations which would parody that of the iconic movie.
+These designs include the logo, the font size used and the general aesthetic of the project.
 ### Python
  - This project uses the [Flask web development framework](https://flask.palletsprojects.com/en/2.1.x/) .
  Flask is a web framework written in Python used to create web applications.
  - We created the user authentication system used in our project, as well as the under-lying databases used for this system.
  - Python was also used for web scraping.
+ - This project uses [selenium](https://selenium-python.readthedocs.io/), a tool that aided us in web scraping via the use and control of web browsers.
+ - This project uses [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), a python library used to extract data from html files.

 ### Html
 - Image mapping for multiple pages on the websites
 - Formatting images and videos